 Many college campuses across the United States work with local chapters of Alcoholics Anonymous and have brought meetings on campus for those who battle substance abuse.
 For instance, Penn State boasts its own Collegiate Recovery Community that is geared toward encouraging sobriety and helping those with dependency issues stay clean.6

 - Yoga and meditation for those in recovery and their loved ones

 - Adult Children of Alcoholics meetings

-Moderation Management (MM) is steadily gaining a following, too, and it may be more appropriate for some college students who want to learn how to drink responsibly.
-Again though, this approach isn’t advisable for those who are suffering from alcoholism as it merely aims for a reduction in drinking most of the time.
-Abstinence rates in one self-reported study utilizing MM techniques increased from 16 percent to 20 percent over the course of quarterly follow-ups spanning the length of a year’s time.
+- Moderation Management: Moderation management isn’t advisable for those who suffer from alcoholism as it merely aims for a reduction in drinking most of the time.
+Abstinence rates in one self-reported study utilizing moderation management techniques increased from 16 percent to 20 percent over the course of quarterly follow-ups spanning the length of a year’s time.8

-Rational Recovery is a self-help based approach aimed at total abstinence, while SMART Recovery works on maintaining abstinence after recovery begins.
-Many of these groups offer online support groups and software-based educational materials to boost the addict’s chance of success following their treatment plans.
+- Rational Recovery: Rational recovery is a self-help based approach aimed at total abstinence, while SMART Recovery works on maintaining abstinence after recovery begins.
+Many of these groups offer online support groups and software-based educational materials to boost the addicted person’s chance of success following their treatment plans.

 The signs of alcohol dependence include: